 The road vehicle powered by an internal combustion engine has gone through a more extensive transformation in the past 25 years than it had in the previous century.
 The last 25 years have been witness to increasing standardization, platform sharing and computer-aided design in the automotive industry.
 We have also seen rapidly rising fuel efficiency and engine output.
 In addition, technologies that improve the driving experience, such as GPS navigation systems, rear-view cameras and keyless ignitions are just a few of the features common in today’s car.
 These features are not merely accepted, but expected, by car buyers.

 More importantly, connectivity is essential to both autonomous vehicles and smart cities.
-In fact, in a recent Automotive Product Development and Launch Cycles survey sponsored by Jabil, 53 percent of respondents shared that better connectivity was the primary driver of technology innovation in the industry.
+In fact, in the 2018 Automotive Product Development and Launch Cycles survey sponsored by Jabil, 53 percent of respondents shared that better connectivity was the primary driver of technology innovation in the industry.
+Download the survey report.

 Most of the technological advances in automobiles have been focused until now, and rightly so, on making cars safer while also providing simple user conveniences, like GPS navigation.
 Much of the technological magic that happens in today’s vehicles occurs under the hood or out of sight behind the dashboard or through sensors mounted in car panels.
 It’s made a difference.